esthy07/alx-system_engineering-devops/0x02-shell_redirections/README.md

-File 100-empty_casks finds all empty files and directies in the current directory and all sub_directories
+File 101-gifs lists all the files with .gif extension in the current directory and all its subdirectories